jsmithdenverdev/appsync-lambda-golang/README.md

 ## Why?

-GraphQL (when done right) is a fantastic way to build highly expressive API's.
-Having the flexibility to back resolvers using lambda functions unlocks a new level of customization and scalability.
-Using this approach we can independently scale any part of our API, giving us a huge amount of flexibility in performance tuning.
-AppSync allows us to define regular invoke and batch invoke resolvers, allowing us to write lambda functions that act as dataloaders, avoiding the N+1 query problem.
+GraphQL (when implemented correctly) is a fantastic way to design highly expressive API's.
+Coupled with AWS Lambda resolvers, a new level of customization and scalability is unlocked.
+Using this approach we can also independently scale any resolver in our API, giving us a huge amount of flexibility in performance tuning.
+AppSync allows us to perform regular and batch invocation of resolvers, allowing us to write lambda functions that avoid the N + 1 query problem.

 ## GraphQL Schema